 As such, this is one of the reasons that makes blockchains extremely useful, as it makes blockchains extremely hard to hack.
 This is because tampering a single ledger on a computer would simply change one of the many records on the whole network, and since the ledgers of the network would need to reach consensus for each transaction to occur, hacking just one of the ledgers on the network would not work.
 In fact, one would need to alter at least 51% of the blockchains in the system for the ledger to be altered [1].
-In addition to their reputation for safety and security, blockchains have gained widespread popularity due to their ability to eliminate the involvement of intermediaries in transactions.
-This is accomplished through the use of smart contracts, which execute the entire transaction automatically and obviate the need for third-party intervention.
-Furthermore, the immutable nature of smart contracts on the blockchain ensures complete transparency of the process, as they are publicly visible and cannot be altered.
-Therefore, the use of blockchain also reduces the amount of time because all of the processes are streamlined and resources needed to complete each transaction, making transactions quick and efficient.
+In addition to blockchains being safe and secure, another reason why blockchains are so widely used is because the technology removes the need for a third party when making transactions.
+Since the entire transaction is done automatically through a piece of code called smart contracts (which will be explained later), this allows for the transaction to be completed without a third party all whilst providing complete transparency of the process.
+Therefore, the use of blockchain also reduces the amount of time and resources needed to complete each transaction, making transactions quick and efficient.
 As a result, these properties make blockchain technology very desirable for a variety of online applications, as it is a safe, secure and efficient way of conducting online transactions in a decentralized setting.